The Panel provides independent and effective challenge and assurance around integrity, standards and ethics of decision-making in policing.

 Janet was appointed a Deputy Lieutenant for South Yorkshire in 2016.
 She received a MBE for Services to the Community in Rotherham in 2017.
 She is married with 4 children and 2 grandchildren.

 For the last 20 years Mick has held several senior Human Resource positions working for companies such as British Steel, UES Steels, Corus, Tata and at present he is HR Director, Steel for Liberty House Group, a role he has held for the last three years.

 Mick has experience in a number of non-executive roles including, a member of the Sheffield Hallam Business School advisory board, a member of the Stocksbridge Board for the submission of the Towns Fund Bid and a member of the MakeUK EMPOL Committee (advisory board to government policy and legislation change).
 Mick is also Chair of the Industry Advisory Board within the Advanced Manufacturing Research Centre (AMRC), Sheffield Business School Advisory Board – Sheffield Hallam University and the Steel Valley Project.

-Sheila has worked in senior executive leadership positions across South Yorkshire, Humberside and Nottinghamshire including the position of Deputy Chief Executive and Director of Operations for Nottinghamshire Probation Trust.
+Sheila has worked in senior executive management positions across South Yorkshire, Humberside and Nottinghamshire including the position of Deputy Chief Executive and Director of Operations for Nottinghamshire Probation Trust.